Oracle Database Software is a relational database management system (RDBMS) developed by Oracle Corporation.

 - Oracle 8 Database (Version 8.0.3, released in June 1997): This version introduced recovery manager and partitioning.
 It was also the first version available for Linux.

-- Oracle8i Database (Version 8.1.5.0, released in 1998): This version introduced native internet protocols and Java, as well as virtual private database.
+- Oracle8i Database (Version 8.1.5.0, released in 1998): This version introduced native internet protocols, Java, and virtual private database.

 - Oracle9i Database (Version 9.0.1.0, released in 2001): This version introduced Oracle Real Application Clusters (RAC) and Oracle XML DB.